AloBot-TW/alobot_esp32_lite/README.md

 # alobot_esp32_lite

-The source code is the firmware of AloBot.
+The source code is lite version of the firmware of AloBot.
+It's provided as sample code to make other devices to be alobot compatible.
+Therefore alopexcamera app could be deployed on the device as well.

 Note that the MCU of AloBot is "ESP32 C3" and Arduino Version is "2.3.2"